Music of Latin America: Honduras

-The music of Honduras varies from Punta and Paranda (the local genre of the Garifunas) to Caribbean music such as salsa, merengue, reggae and reggaeton (all widely heard, especially in the north).
-Mexican ranchera music has a large following in the rural interior of the country.
-The country's ancient capital of Comayagua is an important center for modern Honduran music, and is home to the College for Fine Arts.
+The music of Honduras varies from Punta and Paranda (Traditional music from Honduras) to Caribbean and Central American music such as salsa, merengue, reggae, reggaeton, Dancehall.
+The country's old capital of Comayagua is an important center for modern Honduran music, and is home to the College for Fine Arts.

 Mexico

 Mexico is perhaps one of the most musically diverse countries in the world.
 Each of its 31 states, its capital city and each of Mexico City's boroughs claim unique styles of music.
-The most representative genre is mariachi music.
+The most representative genre is mariachi music or traditional regional music corridos.
 Although commonly misportrayed as buskers, mariachis musicians play extremely technical, structured music or blends such as jarabe.
 Most mariachi music is sung in verses of prose poetry.
 Ranchera, Mexico's country music, differs from mariachi in that it is less technical and its lyrics are not sung in prose.
 Other regional music includes: son jarocho, son huasteco, cumbia sonidera, Mexican pop, rock en español, Mexican rock and canto nuevo.
 There is also music based on sounds made by dancing (such as the zapateada).

 Northeastern Mexico is home to another popular style called norteña, which assimilates Mexican ranchera with Colombian cumbia and is typically played with Bavarian accordions and Bohemian polka influence.
+One of the most popular music styles in all Mexico are "corridos".
+This is regional mexican music and recently been popularized by famous artist such as Peso Pluma and Grupo Frontera.
+These folk tales consist of money and love.
+Poetry backed up instrumentals of the guitar and trumpet.
+It has grown to be very popular in the United States.
 Variations of norteña include duranguense, tambora sinaloense, corridos and nortec (norteño-techno).
 The eastern part of the country makes heavy use of the harp, typical of the son arocho style.
 The music in southern Mexico is particularly represented by its use of the marimba, which has its origins in the Soconusco region between Mexico and Guatemala.

 The north-central states have recently spawned a Tecktonik-style music, combining electro and other dance genres with more traditional music.
 Salsa (music) has also played an important role in Mexican music shown by Sonora Santanera.
 Currently, Reggaeton is very popular in modern Mexico.

-Martinique and Guadeloupe

 Nicaragua

 The most popular style of music in Nicaragua is palo de Mayo, which is both a type of dance music and a festival where the dance (and music) originated.
 Other popular music includes marimba, folklore, son nica, folk music, merengue, bachata and salsa.